Chezhiyan: Career

-Chezhiyan made his directorial debut with To Let (2017) and it was produced by his wife Prema under the couple's own production company "La Cinema".
+He made his directorial debut with To Let, produced by his wife Prema under the couple's own production company "La Cinema".
 The film, inspired by real-life incidents, portrayed the ordeal of a lower-middle-class family hunting for a rented house.
 At the 65th National Film Awards, it won in the category Best Feature Film in Tamil.

+Death

+Chezhiyan died after a long illness in Tharamani, on 10 July 2026, at the age of 57.

-Other works
+Other work

 Chezhiyan received the Katha award for his short story Harmoniam in 2004.
 He has also authored a series of books on cinema titled Ulaga Cinema (World Cinema) in Tamil, and the series was published by the Tamil weekly Ananda Vikatan between 2005 and 2007.
-The recognition got him a Fellowship from the Department of Culture for two years, to explore the theme of Imagery in Short Stories.
-He has worked as a cinematographer in many documentaries, including A Little Dream (2008), a biographical docu-fiction about the former India President A. P. J. Abdul Kalam, and a documentary about the Tamil writer Jayakanthan.
+The recognition earned him a two-year fellowship from the Department of Culture to explore the theme of imagery in short stories.
+He worked as a cinematographer in many documentaries, including A Little Dream (2008), a biographical docu-fiction about former Indian president A. P. J. Abdul Kalam, and a documentary about Tamil writer Jayakanthan.